Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: December 5 - tweak events
+Last changed: January 9 - tweak events

 News Sources